edwardg117/Gears-Frontiers/README.md

 ## Installation

-1. Use the MCUpdater launcher with the following server address:
+Use the MCUpdater launcher and add the following as a new isnstance `https://raw.githubusercontent.com/edwardg117/Gears-Frontiers/refs/heads/main/GearsAndFrontiers.xml`
-   - Server: geronimo.apexmc.co
-   - Version: 1.21.1
-   - NeoForge: 21.1.138

 ## Mod List